Become a Mentor

 We believe all first-generation leaders can embrace who they are, define their future, and change the world.

-Mentors and Tutors
+Mentors

 FGLA provides opportunities for youth who may go unmatched with other mentor organizations.
 We recruit mentors with a focus on their connection and adaptability with underserved youth.
 It is our belief that hiring these near to peer mentors increase relatable interactions and long lasting relationships.